 This self-guided tour takes your class along a path to exhibits with animals that have distinctive food sources.
-This path does not cover the entirety of the zoo, but is meant to accentuate the lesson narrative.
+This path does not cover the entirety of the Zoo but is meant to accentuate the lesson narrative.

 - As you enter, head to the right.
-Take the right hand curve after the Penguin Pointe sign. - Remind students that calm, quiet guests see more animals.
-Loud noises send them into hiding making them harder to find. - Anteaters: Our anteater, Camillo, has a very long jaw with a mouth at the end of it.
+Take the right-hand curve after the Penguin Pointe sign. - Remind students that calm, quiet guests see more animals.
+Loud noises send them into hiding, making them harder to find. - Anteaters: Our anteater, Camillo, has a very long jaw with a mouth at the end of it.
 This makes it easy for him to put his mouth right into an anthill or termite mound.
-Then, he can stick out a really sticky tongue that is about 24 inches long.
-Ants and termites stick to it so he can slurp them up like spaghetti noodles. - Big Cats: All of our big cats are carnivores.
+Then, he can stick out his sticky tongue that is about 24 inches, or 2 feet, long!
+Ants and termites stick to his tongue so he can slurp them up like spaghetti noodles. - Big Cats: All our big cats are carnivores.
 This means that they only eat meat.
 They have very strong jaws and sharp teeth that they use to bring down their prey and eat them.
-Our tigers, Asmara and Jaya, are solitary hunters and prefer to hunt alone.
-But our lion pride (Ambaseli, Saphira, and Inara) prefer to work as a team.
-It's the females that do the hunting together; working as a team to bring down food for the whole family.
-"Simba" is the Swahili word for Lion. - Rhinoceros: Look closely at the rhino's mouth.
-Jahari and Andazi, along with their baby, Kevin, have an upper lip that works like a finger.
-This helps them to grab onto their food, even small batches of hay, more easily. - Heritage Barn: You'll find lots of different feeding types at our Heritage Barn.
+Our tigers and jaguars are solitary hunters, which means they hunt alone.
+But our lion pride (Amboseli, Saphira, and Inara) prefer to work as a team.
+For lions, it's the females that do the hunting together, working as a group to bring down food for the whole family. - Rhinoceros: Look closely at the rhino's mouth.
+Kevin and his mom Andazi have an upper lip that works like a finger.
+This helps them to grab their food more easily.
+They can grasp small twigs and grasses with their upper lip.
+Black rhinoceros, like Kevin and Andazi, are browsers, which means they eat leaves and other parts of woody plants like trees and shrubs. - Heritage Farm: You will find lots of different feeding types at our Arkansas Heritage Farm.
 The pygmy goats, Luna and Eclipse, have large flat teeth that help them to grind up the hay they love to eat.
-The chickens will peck at the pellets of food as well as any insects that come into their space.
-The De Toulouse geese, Pete and Lucy, can often be seen dipping their rounded bills into their water before swallowing their food.
-This mimics how they use their bills to filter foods from water in the wild. - Elephants: Our elephant girls, Babe, Sophie, and Zina, have that amazing trunk to help them grab their food even from high places like trees.
-Like the rhinos, they have a prehensile tip at the end of their trunk which helps them pick up even small things like grapes.
-And they don't really use their trunks like a straw, but they can suck up water into it and then squirt it into their mouths. - Chimpanzees: Within the chimpanzee exhibit, you may notice a large mound with holes all in it.
-This is to help our chimps mimic a behavior they perform in the wild: termite fishing.
-Like the anteater, chimpanzees like to eat termites too, but they don't have that long face and sticky tail like the anteater.
-Instead, the chimps will find a nice long stick to shove into the holes of the termite mound.
-The termites latch onto the stick and are then pulled out.
-Then the chimps are able to simply lick them off of the stick. - Lemurs: Our lemurs love to eat fruits, leaves, and flowers.
-We have three different types of lemurs here: ring-tailed, black and white ruffed, and blue-eyed black.
-Lemurs have a specialized row of teeth called a toothcomb.
-They use this primarily for grooming each other but can also use it to get into bark and seeds.
+The chickens will peck at their pellets of food as well as any insects that come into their space with their strong beaks.
+The Sebastopol geese, Bailey and Kraken, can often be seen dipping their rounded bills into their water before swallowing their food.
+This is how they use their bills to filter foods from the water. - Elephants: Our elephant girls, Babe and Zina, have an amazing trunk to help them grab their food even from high places like trees.
+Like the rhinos, they have a prehensile (grasping) tip at the end of their trunk which helps them pick up even small things like grapes.
+They don't really use their trunks like a straw, but they can suck water up into their trunk and then squirt it into their mouths. - Chimpanzees: Within the chimpanzee exhibit, you may notice a large mound with holes in it.
+This is to help our chimps practice a behavior chimpanzees perform in the wild: termite fishing.
+Like the anteater, chimpanzees like to eat termites too, but they don't have that long face and sticky tongue.
+Instead, the chimpanzees will find a nice long stick to shove into the holes of the termite mound.
+The termites latch onto the stick and are pulled out and the chimpanzees can simply lick them off the stick.